daniel-schroeder-dev/cwhq-file-backup/README.md

 ## Usage

+See this [video walkthrough](https://drive.google.com/file/d/18x8GLyto9r30wwibHXU8btsi7hztJOnc/view?usp=share_link) if the explanation below is not sufficient.

 Run the `main.py` file to execute the app.

 You'll need to provide two pieces of configuration each time you run the app: